USTC-TD: A Test Dataset and Benchmark for Image and Video Coding in 2020s: Experiments

 \subsubsection{Testing Configurations of Evaluative Traditional Video Compression Schemes}

-For testing, the officially released HM-16.20 (\textit{HEVC} reference software) and VTM-13.2 are chosen.
+For testing, the officially released HM-16.20 (\textit{H.265/HEVC} reference software), VTM-13.2 (\textit{H.266/VVC} reference software), AV1-3.11.0, and AV2-7.0.0 are chosen.
 For the setting of HM-16.20, the \textit{encoder\_lowdelay\_main\_rext} configuration is used.
 For the setting of VTM-13.2, the \textit{encoder\_lowdelay\_vtm} configuration is used.
-The internal color space is set to YUV444.
-For the different source formats of these testing datasets (USTC-TD and \cite{mercat2020uvg, wang2016mcl, bossen2013common, boyce2018jvet}), we also convert them to the YUV444 color space as the input of the above traditional codecs by using the \textit{ffmpeg} \cite{FFMPEG} tool.
+For the different source formats of these testing datasets (USTC-TD and \cite{mercat2020uvg, wang2016mcl, bossen2013common, boyce2018jvet}), we convert them to the YUV444 color space as the input of the above traditional codecs by using the default \textit{ffmpeg} tool, the conversion step is aligned to the setting mentioned in \textit{DCVC-DC}\cite{li2023neural}.